Sitecore/jss/docs/data/routes/docs/nextjs/tracking-and-analytics/configuration/en.md

 > See [Sitecore Experience Platform documentation](https://doc.sitecore.com/developers/101/sitecore-experience-platform/en/web-tracking.html) for more information about tracking and analytics.

-Note this is different than *client-side tracking* via the JSS tracking API, which is possible for *both Static Generation (SSG) and Server-side Rendering (SSR)*.
+Note this is different than *client-side tracking* via the JSS tracking API, which is possible for *both Static Site Generation (SSG) and Server-side Rendering (SSR)*.
 Please see the [JSS Tracking](/docs/fundamentals/services/tracking) page for details.

 ## Next.js application

-### Server-side Rendering (SSR) only
+### SSR only

 You must use a Next.js SSR page route.
 An example SSR route is included with the Next.js sample app.
 See [this page](/docs/nextjs/page-routing/switching-to-ssr) for details.